vrjvicente/precipitation_visualization/README.md

 ## Troubleshooting

 ### The program was unable to find the file.
-Error message:  `The file data.csv can not be found.`
+Error message:  `The file [YOUR DATA].csv can not be found.`
-- Check the '/data' folder and make sure that the file is in that folder.
+- Check the `/data` folder and make sure that the file is in that folder.
 - Make sure that the file is `.csv`.
 - Make sure that the file name is typed correctly during prompt.